 Each crew will have a male and female instructor.
 In addition to advanced first aid and camping skills, Forest Corps Instructors are highly trained and experienced experts in multiple fields of study from outdoor education and ethics to natural sciences.
 Instructors will be a resource for support and feedback.
 Participants will lead the activities and teach the lessons.

 Forest Corps incorporates education into all aspect of the program through real hands-on experience.
 Local examples of nature, living history and land use are used as models to understand the ideology and problem solving techniques behind current wilderness ethics, policies and practices.
 Participants can take what they learn in Forest Corps and apply it in any environment.

 NATIONAL ADVANCED YOUTH LEADERSHIP EXPERIENCE

-2014 courses will be held July 6-12 and July 13-19.
-The fee for the six-day course is $385.
-A payment of at least $100 is due when you complete the online application, with the balance due 30 days prior to arrival.
-A round-trip shuttle from the Minneapolis/St. Paul airport is available for $120.
+Course dates for 2017 are July 10 - 16.
+The fee for the six-day course is $410.
+A payment of at least $100 is due when you register with the balance due 30 days prior to arrival.
+A round-trip shuttle from the Minneapolis/St. Paul airport is available for $130.

 The Order of the Arrow Wilderness Voyage program is an experience like no other.
 For two weeks, you will join together with Arrowmen from around the country and experience all that the Border Lakes region of Northern Minnesota and Ontario has to offer.